genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 D-Genies uses Minimap2 and MashMap (v2.0) for mapping.
 A x86_64 binary of each of them is shipped with it.
 Alternatively, you can install your own binaries from [Minimap2](https://github.com/lh3/minimap2) and [MashMap](https://github.com/marbl/MashMap/) repositories and tell D-Genies to use them by [editing executable paths in the `tools.yaml` file](#add-or-change-alignment-tools).

-At the moment, all python modules listed below, with the exception of `mysqlclient`, are automatically installed by D-Genies regardless to the mode it will be runned.
+At the moment, all python modules listed below, except `mysqlclient`, are automatically installed by D-Genies regardless to the mode it will be runned.
 We list them for information purposes

 #### Standalone mode